Breadcrumb

 RESEARCH SUMMARY

-Dr. Ho has pioneered studies on characterization of glypicans as new cancer therapeutic targets with a focus on development of antibody engineering-based immunotherapies.
-His area of research ranges from investigation of molecular and cellular mechanisms by which glypicans such as GPC1, GPC2 and GPC3 regulate Wnt and Yap signaling to the design of antibody and T cell-based therapeutics.
-He established mammalian cell surface display and built shark and camel single-domain antibody phage libraries as new tools to advance drug discovery.
-The immune therapeutics, including CAR-T cells, created in his laboratory are being tested at clinical stages for treating liver cancer, neuroblastoma, mesothelioma and other cancers.
-Dr. Ho is also Director of the NCI CCR Antibody Engineering Program.
+Dr. Ho’s research focuses on basic and translational studies of glypicans in cancer.
+His work spans investigations into the molecular mechanisms by which glypicans, such as GPC1, GPC2, and GPC3, regulate Wnt and YAP signaling, as well as the design of antibody- and T-cell-based therapeutics.
+Additionally, Dr. Ho and his team developed mammalian cell display technology and constructed shark and camel single-domain antibody phage display libraries as tools for antibody engineering to advance drug discovery.
+The immune therapeutics developed in his lab, including CAR-T cells, are progressing toward clinical trials for the treatment of liver cancer, pediatric cancers, mesothelioma, and other malignancies.
+Dr. Ho is also the Director of the NCI CCR Antibody Engineering Program.

 Areas of Expertise